ErnieAtLYD/PB5/CONVENTIONS.md

 - Use `main` for production-ready code.
 - Use feature branches prefixed with `feature/` for new features and `bugfix/` for bug fixes.

+Remember to keep this document updated as new best practices emerge for Next.js and the App Router.